maker-lukas/file-agent/README.md

-## File Agent
+## File Agent or NAGFS (Not A Generic File Sorter)

 ![file_agent](https://cdn.hackclub.com/019dd019-5fa2-7842-a988-0e93b7bcc96a/file_agent.png)

-An ai file organizer that can create and move files around!
+An ai file organizer that can create folders and move files around!
+Also its not a generic file sorter the ai decides where files should go not hardcoded

 I made this project to play around with ai agents and instructions.txt which I think are pretty interesting and I just wanted to try it out.